hjelev/rpi-mqtt-monitor/README.md

 ```bash
 $ pip install paho-mqtt
 ```

+Copy rpi-cpu2mqtt.py and config.py.example to a folder of your choise (I am using ```/home/pi/scripts/``` ).

-Rename config.py.example to config.py and populate the needed variables
+Rename config.py.example to config.py and populate the needed variables (MQTT host, user, password and main topic).

 Test the script.
 ```bash
 $ /usr/bin/python /home/pi/scripts/rpi-cpu2mqtt.py
 ```
+Once you test the script there will be no output if it run OK but you should get 5 messages via the configured MQTT server.

-Create a cron entry like this (you might need to update the path on the cron entry below, depending on where you put the script):
+Create a cron entry like this (you might need to update the path in the cron entry below, depending on where you put the script files):
 ```
 */2 * * * * /usr/bin/python /home/pi/scripts/rpi-cpu2mqtt.py
 ```